FluegelsApps/iot-utilities/docs/aruba/aruba_iot_concepts_and_configuration.md

 ![BLE telemetry](../images/ble_telemetry.png)

 The AP will continuously listen for advertisements and scan responses and parse/decode these packets for supported BLE protocols.
-The APs BLE table is updated an reported as BLE telemetry data at the configured report interval.
+The APs BLE table is updated and reported as BLE telemetry data at the configured report interval.

 >***BLE table limits:***
 >
 >- max: 512 devices per AP
 >- Oldest entries are deleted first (FIFO)

 These telemetry reports contain a summary of all the BLE devices that are seen by a particular AP.
-For each individual BLE device the supported protocol information will reported.
+For each individual BLE device the supported protocol information will be reported.
 For unsupported BLE protocols at least the BLE MAC address and the RSSI value are reported.

 An example of these reports and the JSON schema can be found in the [Aruba IoT Telemetry JSON Schema documentation](#aruba-iot-telemetry-json-schema).